- Sports and Recreation»

 Riding a BMX bike is an absolute blast.
 It's hard to describe how fun it is until you try it.
 Fortunately, it's a sport that's pretty inexpensive to get into.
-As with most things you get what you pay for, but there are some surprisingly great, cheap BMX bikes under $200 out there, and you might be shocked at how little one has to pay for a decent ride.
+As with most things you get what you pay for, but there are some surprisingly great, cheap BMX bikes under $200 out there.
+You might be shocked at how little one has to pay for a decent ride.

-Whether you're an adult looking for a BMX to do tricks on, or a younger person looking for an all-around ride, BMX bikes are legitimate and growing more popular by the day.
-Finding a cheaper BMX bike below $200 isn't difficult anymore, though you'll probably need to find it online.
+Whether you're an adult looking for a bike to do tricks on, or a younger person looking for an all-around ride, BMX bikes are a legitimate phenomenon, and they're growing more popular by the day.
+Finding a cheaper BMX bike below $200 isn't difficult anymore, though you'll probably need to source it online.

-This lens is intended for anyone who is just getting into riding BMX bikes and wants to find a good, fun to ride, well-built and reliable BMX ride for less than $200.
+This piece is intended for anyone who is just getting into riding BMX bikes and wants to find a good, fun to ride, well-built and reliable BMX ride for less than $200.

-We'll look at five different BMX bikes that are extremely suitable for a 'first ride' for anyone wanting to get into it.
-I'll talk about the pros for each one, including the riding style, the components and materials involved (including brands, which ARE important!), the price tag and what you can expect from each one.
+We'll look at five different BMX bikes that are extremely suitable for a 'first ride' for anyone wanting to get their feet wet.
+I'll talk about the pros for each one, including the riding style, the components and materials involved (including brands), the price tag and what you can expect from each one.

-Hopefully through this article, you'll find a good first cheap BMX bike that will suit your riding style perfectly and provide you with tons of enjoyment.
-This list is by no means exclusive, just simply my personal favorites.
+Hopefully through this article, you'll find a good first BMX bike that suits your budget and riding style perfectly.

 Let's get started!